Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Preliminaries

 There are at least two other common characterizations of $\Rat(M)$.
 The first one is by \emph{regular expressions.} It say that $\Rat(M)$ is the least family of subsets which contains all finite subsets of $M$ and which is closed under finite union, concatenation, and the \emph{star-operator} which is defined for $L\sse M$ by the union $L^*=\bigcup\set{L^i}{i\in \N}$ where $L^0=\os 1$ and $L^{i+1}=L^{i}\cdot L$ for $i\in \N$.
 That is, $L^*$ is the submonoid of $M$ which is generated by $L$.

 The second characterization is based on the concept of nondeterministic automata.
 An \emph{$M$-automaton} $\cA$ is a tuple $\cA=(Q,M,\del,I,F)$ where $Q$ is the set of \emph{states}, $I\sse Q$ is the set of \emph{initial states}, $F\sse Q$ is the set of \emph{final states}, and $\del\sse Q \times M \times Q$ is the \emph{\tra relation}.
-In pictures, an element $(p,m,q)$ is drawn as a labeled arc $p\arc{m} q$.
 The \emph{accepted language} of the $M$-automaton $\cA$ is defined as usual:

 The automaton $\cA$ is called \emph{complete} if for every $p\in Q$ and $x\in M$ there is a path from $p$ to some state $q$ which is labeled by $x$.
 It is called \emph{deterministic} if there is exactly one initial state $q_0$ and for each state $p$ there is at most one~$q$ such that there is a path labelled by~$x$ from~$p$ to~$q$.
 In this case we also write $q=p\cdot x$.
 If $\cA$ is complete and deterministic, then $(p,x)\mapsto p\cdot x$ defines a right-action of $M$ on~$Q$.
 Finally, if $Q$ and $\del$ are finite, then we say that $\cA$ is \emph{finite}.
 A nondeterministic finite $M$-automaton is abbreviated as an $M$-NFA, and it is abbreviated as an $M$-DFA if $\cA$ is deterministic.
 It is easy to see that $L\in \Rat(M)$ \IFF $L$ is accepted by some $M$-NFA $\cA$, meaning that $L = L(\cA)$.